THE ROSIE PROJECT

 Written by Australian author Graeme Simsion The Rosie Project was a much loved and best-selling debut novel of 2013 and poses a great ‘excuse of a read’ for laughs and romance this February.
 Perfect for Missed Opportunities.

-For those familiar with this novel, it’s a great chance to re-read or catch up on its sequel The Rosie Effect so you are ready for the final instalment The Rosie Result (out in hardback from April 2019).
+For those familiar with this novel, it’s a great excuse to re-read or catch up on the sequel The Rosie Effect and the final instalment The Rosie Result.

 The Rosie Project is a cute but poignant love story about an intelligent thirty-nine year old genetics university professor, looking for a serious relationship.
 But we quickly realise Don is ‘different’.
 ‘Different’ because he appears to identify with Asperger’s Syndrome, a disorder he is asked to lecture on, set up by one of his colleagues and friends.
 The reader soon realises that Prof Don appears to mirror ‘Aspies’ (Asperger’s), especially as his 'Wife Project' unfolds.